mpv-player/mpv/DOCS/man/input.rst

     The command returns the following result (as ``MPV_FORMAT_NODE_MAP``):

     ``status`` (``MPV_FORMAT_INT64``)
-        The raw exit status of the process.
-It will be negative on error.
+        Typically this is the process exit code (0 or positive) if the process terminates normally, or negative for other errors (failed to start, terminated by mpv, and others).
 The meaning of negative values is undefined, other than meaning error (and does not correspond to OS low level exit status values).

-        On Windows, it can happen that a negative return value is returned even if the process exits gracefully, because the win32 ``UINT`` exit code is assigned to an ``int`` variable before being set as ``int64_t`` field in the result map.
+        On Windows, it can happen that a negative return value is returned even if the process terminates normally, because the win32 ``UINT`` exit code is assigned to an ``int`` variable before being set as ``int64_t`` field in the result map.
 This might be fixed later.